 TIME TO DINE!

-Lay the saucy steak slices on a plate and top with spoonfuls of sherry onions.
-Side with the roast potato crisps and green bean salad.
+Lay the saucy steak slices on a plate and top with spoonfuls of Sherry onions.
+Side with the roast Potato crisps and green bean salad.
 Place the fried egg on top (if used) and generously drizzle the whole meal with the rest of the sherry reduction.
 Take a seat, Chef!

 Potato - 200g